Select therapeutic use:

 Not for initial use.
 Swallow whole.
 Take once daily.
 Use lowest effective dose for shortest duration. >17yrs: Individualize based on prior analgesic treatment experience.
-Monitor closely within first 24–72 hours of starting therapy.
-See literature for converting from other opioids.
+Monitor closely within first 24–72hrs of starting therapy.
+See full labeling for converting from other opioids.
 Discontinuation of therapy: taper gradually by 25–50% every 2 or 3 days down to a dose of 8mg before discontinuing.
 Moderate hepatic impairment: start with 25% of normal dose; severe hepatic impairment: consider alternate therapy.
 Moderate renal impairment: start with 50% of normal dose; severe renal impairment: start with 25% of normal dose or consider alternate therapy.

 ≤17yrs: not established.